EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

    <img src="doc/BSR_demo.gif">
 </p>

-Update (9/2/22): I wrote a Google Colab notebook that can be used to train custom TensorFlow Lite models.
+**Update (9/2/22):** I wrote a Google Colab notebook that can be used to train custom TensorFlow Lite models.
+It allows you to train, convert, and test a TFLite model on a Google Colab server, and then download and deploy it to your own device.
 It's much easier than trying to install and train everything on your local computer!

+**HELP WANTED:** Please try out this notebook and give me feedback on it!
+See [Issue #135](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/issues/135).

 Check it out here: [Train_TFLite2_Object_Detction_Model.ipynb](./Train_TFLite2_Object_Detction_Model.ipynb)